National platform for health and medical research

 Register your interest in the consultations

-Consultations start in July to gather the requirements for the National One-Stop-Shop and the National Clinical Trials Front Door.
+Consultations will be undertaken by the Commission and are due to start in July 2021, to gather the requirements for the National One-Stop-Shop and the National Clinical Trials Front Door.

 Targeted consultations with state and territory health departments and health and medical research organisations will be followed by broad consultation across the sector with clinicians, consumers, healthcare providers and professional bodies.

-Click on the 'Register your interest' button below and complete the required information to receive updates on how to be involved.
+Click on the 'Register your interest' button below to be redirected to the Commission website for updates and more information on how to be involved.

 For any queries, please contact: